d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 ### Mean Squared Error

-Another widely used evaluating method, the *mean squared error (MSE)* (or *$l_2$ loss*) of an estimator is defined as the expectation of the square difference between $\hat{\theta}_n$ and the true parameter $\theta$, i.e.,
+Another widely used evaluating method, the *mean squared error (MSE)* (or *$l_2$ loss*) of an estimator can be defined as

 $$\mathrm{MSE} (\hat{\theta}_n, \theta) = E[(\hat{\theta}_n - \theta)^2].$$

 MSE is always non-negative.
 It is the most commonly used regression loss function.
-As a measure to evaluate an estimator, the more its value closer to zero, the more the estimator is close to the true parameter $\theta$.
+As a measure to evaluate an estimator, the closer its value to zero, the more the estimator is close to the true parameter $\theta$.

 ### Applications